shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 5: Install Ext JS Premium Addons

-1. In Step 2, we received an email upon completing the Ext JS form for Ext JS Trial which contained the link for Ext JS.
+1. In Step 2, we received an email from downloads@sencha.com upon completing the form to download Ext JS Trial which contained the link for Ext JS 6 Trial.
 This email also contains the link for "Pivot Grid, D3 Adapter, Calendar, and Exporter add-ons".
 Please download the addons.
-If you have an Ext JS Premium license, you can download the adds from the [Support Portal](http://support.sencha.com).
-The addons are called "Ext Premium Addons" and available under the Downlaod section of the site.
+If you have an Ext JS Premium license, you can download the Addons from the [Support Portal](http://support.sencha.com).
+The addons in the Support Portal are called "Ext Premium Addons" and available under the Downlaod section of the site.
-2. After you unzip the file, copy only the folders located inside of the packages subdirectory of the extracted file into the SenchaTraining/packages directory.
+2. After you unzip the file, copy only the folders located inside of the packages subdirectory of the newly extracted file into the SenchaTraining/packages directory.

 After completing this step, you folder structure should look like this